 Section 6A:

-To start, plug in the spirometer into the USB port of the Arduino board and the other end of the cord into a computer (Figure 6A.1).
-Wait one minute in order to give the CO2 sensor and Arduino board time to warm up.
-Ensure that the most updated sketch has been uploaded to the Arduino board (as detailed in Section 1B and 1C) before proceeding.
+To begin, connect the spirometer to the USB port of the Arduino board, and plug the other end of the cord into a computer (Figure 6A.1).
+Allow one minute for the CO2 sensor and Arduino board to warm up.
+Before proceeding, ensure that you have successfully uploaded the most updated sketch to the Arduino board, as detailed in Section 1B and 1C.

-It is preferable to have data printed and saved on the computer, as opposed to just being printed in real time on the OLED display.
-To have values printed on the screen, open the Arduino IDE, and navigate to the menu bar and go to “Tools” > “Serial Monitor” to have the values displayed in text format (Figure 6A.2).
-For a graphical format, go to “Tools” > “Serial Plotter.”
-For these steps to work correctly, the procedures outlined in Section 1B must have been followed and executed (Figure 6A.3).
-You could copy and paste these text values into excel or a .CSV file, or take screenshots of the serial plotter.
-Examples of the Serial Monitor (Figure 6A.4) and Serial Plotter (Figure 6A.5) are also shown below.
+Preferably, print and save data on the computer rather than relying solely on real-time display on the OLED screen.
+To print values on the screen, open the Arduino IDE, navigate to the menu bar, and select “Tools” > “Serial Monitor” for text format display (Figure 6A.2).
+For a graphical format, choose “Tools” > “Serial Plotter.”
+To ensure these steps work correctly, follow and execute the procedures outlined in Section 1B (Figure 6A.3).
+You can copy and paste these text values into Excel or a .CSV file, or capture screenshots of the serial plotter.
+Examples of the Serial Monitor (Figure 6A.4) and Serial Plotter (Figure 6A.5) are also provided below.

 After one minute, breathe into the tube of the spirometer (Figure 6A.6).
-As a user breathes into the tube, the real-time values of each variable being measured will be displayed on the OLED screen, and a running set of data will be printed onto the terminal of the serial monitor or serial plotter if previously enabled.
-Ensure that prior to breathing, a new cardboard mouthpiece has been attached to the end of the tube.
+As the user breathes into the tube, the OLED screen displays real-time values for each measured variable, and the terminal of the serial monitor or serial plotter prints a continuous set of data if enabled earlier.
+Make sure to attach a new cardboard mouthpiece to the end of the tube before breathing.

-Each row of values printed is one set of data, and each second, an additional row is added.
+Each row of printed values represents one set of data, and an additional row is added every second.
 The values printed on the table from left to right are instantaneous rate (L/sec), CO2 concentration in ppm, volume of current breath (L), and volume of previous breath (L).

-Once the desired data is attained and saved, simply unplug the USB cord from the Arduino and computer.
-Make sure to also take off the cardboard tube.
+After attaining and saving the desired data, unplug the USB cord from the Arduino and computer.
+Also, remember to remove the cardboard tube.

 Section 6B: